 For WordPress setup and API management

 WordPress, by default, includes the WordPress REST API as a standard feature in all up-to-date versions.
 This will allow you to integrate React with your WordPress website seamlessly.
 Moreover, plugins like WP REST API Controller can manage API endpoints through a user interface, making it easier for you to develop your WordPress website using React.
+For GraphQL users: The WPGraphQL plugin is required to enable GraphQL API functionality, offering an alternative to REST API with more precise data fetching capabilities.

 For development environment and version control